Last updated: 02/24/2021

 - Are there restrictions on intercity or interstate travel?
 Yes

-- Effective December 30, the Government of Ireland has placed the entire country on Level 5 of its Living with COVID-19 plan, through January 31, 2021.
+- The Government of Ireland has placed the entire country on Level 5 of its Living with COVID-19 plan, through at least April 5, 2021.

 - The Government of Ireland is restricting travel within Ireland to within 5 kilometers of one’s home for the duration of the Level 5 lockdown, with limited exceptions for essential purposes.

-- The Government of Ireland is also recommending that people where masks outside where there is heavier foot traffic or crowds.
+- The Government of Ireland is also recommending that people wear masks outside where there is heavier foot traffic or crowds.

-- Ireland does not mandate a quarantine based on nationality.
-Any traveler arriving to Ireland from the United States is strongly advised to self-isolate for 14 days on arrival and is required to complete a COVID-19 Passenger Locator Form indicating where they will self-isolate.
+- Any traveler arriving to Ireland is required to complete a COVID-19 Passenger Locator Form indicating where they will quarantine.
 Failure to complete the form or providing false or misleading information is an offense under Irish law, with a fine of up to €2,500 (nearly $3,000) and/or imprisonment of up to 6 months.

 - Are commercial flights operating?
 Yes